Your integrated accessibility plan is in good hands.

 - Review, audit, and/or usability testing of print materials.

-- Improve content of style guides and other standard operating procedures regarding publishing on all channels to address sustainable accessibility.
+- Improve the content of style guides and other standard operating procedures regarding publishing on all channels to address sustainable accessibility.

 - Initiatives directed at instructional designers or instructors requiring in-person and/or distance education to be conducted in a way that takes accessibility into account.